AAFC-Bioinfo-AAC/pork-vision/README.md

 ## Data

 The dataset used in this project was compiled from pork quality studies conducted over several years.
-These images were used to train the neural networks employed in the pipeline.
+A subset of about 100 images were used to train the neural networks employed in the pipeline.
 All files are in JPG format with a resolution of 5184×3456 or 3456×5184 pixels, depending on orientation.
 To run the analysis, images should be placed in the data/ directory and follow a consistent naming convention.

 Example filename: 103_LdLeanColor.JPG